 Nothing is more important when it comes to selling an autograph than who it is certified by.
-To get the true top dollar of what your signed item maybe worth, you need to get it certified by a nationally recognized authentication company like: PSA/DNA or James Spence Authentication (JSA).
-These companies are known mainly as third party authenticators.
-What that means is they will certify autographs after the fact and need not to be in the presence to see your item signed.
-For example: You see Magic Johnson at a restaurant and you go over to him and ask him to sign your napkin.
+To get the true top dollar of what your signed item may be worth, you need to get it certified by a nationally recognized authentication company like PSA/DNA or James Spence Authentication (JSA).
+These companies are known mainly as third-party authenticators.
+What that means is they will certify autographs after the fact and need not be in the present to see your item signed.
+For example, You see Magic Johnson at a restaurant and you go over to him and ask him to sign your napkin.
 PSA/DNA or James Spence Authentication can tell from the way the autograph looks, the way it is signed, what it is signed on with and many other factors to determine if they believe “in their opinion” if the autograph is authentic.
-We recommend sticking with these companies to get top dollar for your collectables if you are looking to sell your items.
-Just having any authenticity from any company does not help the value of your autograph, in most cases it hurts the value of your autograph.
+We recommend sticking with these companies to get top dollar for your collectibles if you are looking to sell your items.
+Just having any authenticity from any company does not help the value of your autograph, in most cases, it hurts the value of your autograph.
 Spend the money and do it right, remember it takes money to make money.
-Note: You can send them your items to their offices (insure them through the postal company you would be using) and they can send them back to you directly or catch either company on site at local baseball card or memorabilia shows nation wide.
+Note: You can send them your items to their offices (insure them through the postal company you would be using) and they can send them back to you directly or catch either company on-site at local baseball card or memorabilia shows nationwide.

 STEP 2: RESEARCH.

 Non experienced eBay people are not very aware that eBay had a sold listings tool that can give you pricing on what similar items have sold on eBay for in the past 90 days.
 To reach this tool, type in on eBay what you are looking to compare.
-On the left hand side of the tool after you pressed search are a whole bunch of other button to click to help you search for more precise information that you are looking for.
+On the left-hand side of the tool after you pressed search are a whole bunch of other buttons to click to help you search for more precise information that you are looking for.
 Scroll down on this left side menu and you will find a button that says “completed listings” click this button and up will pop the sold items that you are comparing your autograph against.
 Look who certified these items and we suggest you look for the premium names like we recommended in step 1.
 See what those listings are going for already certified by these gold standard authentication companies and this may help you determine a fair market value price for your autographed collectible.
 Just also keep in mind, items values go up over time so give yourself 10-20% from items that were sold years ago.
 Click below to access their website, seriously this website is amazing with the data they provide.

 STEP 3: CONDITION.